Bourbon Reforms: Effects

 The tensions continued to grow and widespread discontent lead to an increasing number of revolts in the Andean region.
 In the middle of the 18th century, the number of insurrections rose steadily so there were a dozen or more per decade.
 From 1750 to 1759 there were 11 recorded, while 20 years later the decade of 1770–1779 witnessed more than 20.
 The following decade, the Rebellion of Túpac Amaru II drew mainly upon the frustrations of the indigenous community but also included Black slaves and Criollos.
 The cross-class alliance was fleeting, and the insurrection was squashed by the Spanish army.
 The Revolt of the Comuneros, led by a Criollo, presented demands in Bogota that would benefit the Criollos and Indians but it was not successful.
 The inhabitants of New Spain, especially the peasant class, experienced the oppression of Bourbons but did not turn to revolt in the same way as their southern neighbors.
 Rising costs of land, disease, crime and agricultural crises increased tensions in New Spain.
 Perhaps due to the lack of Aztec identity, the circumstances did not produce a united response like that of the Rebellion of Túpac Amaru II and Revolt of the Comuneros.
-It is important to note that while a threat, the Tupac Amaru II revolt did not intend to overthrow the Spanish crown.
+While a threat, the Tupac Amaru II revolt did not intend to overthrow the Spanish crown.
 Tupac Amaru himself claimed to have been loyal and merely carrying out the king's will.
 The unrest in the late 18th century was not motivated by the prospect of independence or enlightenment thinking, and often used traditional Spanish law and Catholic theology in its justifications and reasoning.
 However, it is seen by some scholars as a precursor to the eventual independence of the American colonies.

 Not all rebellions were violent.
 In Venezuela, the movement was essentially an economic protest which the government by its response turned into a rebellion; its social base was among smaller farmers and merchants, many of them criollos, and their cry was ‘long live the King and death to the Vizcayans.′ Even at its height "the rebellion remained a moderate movement, basically a peaceful protest, led by a man who in no way was in no way a revolutionary."
 In the end, while the leader was executed, there was limited action and the revolt reduced privileges for the Caracas company.
 Therefore, while some of the information in this section is essential, it is important to present the example of the Venezuelan revolt to show that not all of the revolts were bloody.